I prefer not to meet with a couple together in the same session. You may

 Finally, although this is rarely acknowledged, traditional couples therapy can have a transparency problem.

-Important information may not be shared with the therapist in the couples format because of shyness, or fear of being judged, verbally attacked, or shamed by one's partner.
+Important information may not be shared with the therapist in the couples format because of shyness, or fear of being judged, verbally attacked, or shamed by one's partner during or after the session.
 How can therapy be helpful when the therapist doesn't have the relevant information?

 But there is a better way.
 Because I don't want to take the